Paul the Apostle and Jewish Christianity

-Paul the Apostle has been placed within Second Temple Judaism by recent scholarship since the 1970s.
-A main point of departure with older scholarship is the understanding of Second Temple Judaism; the covenant with God and the role of works as a means to either gain or keep the covenant.
+Since the 1970s, scholars have sought to place Paul the Apostle within his historical context in Second Temple Judaism.
+Paul's relationship to Judaism involves topics including the status of Israel's covenant with God and the role of works as a means to either gain or keep the covenant.

-A central concern for Paul was the inclusion of Gentiles into God's New Covenant, and the role of faith and commandments in the inclusion of Gentile converts.
-Paul did not deem circumcision necessary, as witnessed throughout his writings, but thought that God included Gentiles into his New Covenant through faith in Christ.
-This brought him into conflict with the Judaizers, a faction of the Jewish Christians who demanded strict observance of the Mosaic Law by Gentile Christians.
-Eventually the less strict view prevailed, and led to the separation of Gentile Christianity from Judaism.
+The inclusion of Gentiles into the early Christian movement provoked a controversy between Paul and other Apostles over whether the gentiles' faith in Christ exempted them from circumcision.
+Paul did not deem circumcision necessary for gentiles, because he thought that God included them into the New Covenant through faith in Christ.
+This brought him into conflict with the Judaizers, a faction of the Jewish Christians who believed Mosaic Law did require circumcision for Gentile converts.
+Eventually, adherents of Paul's view became more numerous, and this among other related developments led to the creation of Christianity as distinct from Judaism.

 Overview

 Paul's influence on Christian thinking is considered to be more significant than that of any other New Testament author.
 According to Krister Stendahl, the main concern of Paul's writings on Jesus' role, and salvation by faith, is not the individual conscience of human sinners, and their doubts about being chosen by God or not, but the problem of the inclusion of Gentile (Greek) Torah-observers into God's covenant.